-HYDRO / WATER JETTING vs. DRAIN SNAKING
+HYDRO JETTING SEWER LINE vs. DRAIN SNAKING

 Cleaning and maintaining the main drain of your sewer line is something many homeowners occasionally are forced to do, and often it’s something many homeowners fail to do.
 The result, sewer backups with raw sewage and waste all over the floor of your home or basement.
 Keeping your sewer lines clean prevents sewer backups, removes tree roots and allows the property owner to keep tabs on the condition of the line.